 (Nearly) Free CRMs Worth Mentioning

 Most real estate agents know Placester as a purveyor of IDX websites.
-What a lot of people don’t know, unless you read the fine print of your NAR membership docs, is that anyone who is a part of the National Association of Realtors is eligible for a basic website and lead capture system from Placester.
+Many people don’t know, unless you read the fine print of your NAR membership docs, that anyone who is a part of the National Association of Realtors is eligible for a basic website and lead capture system Placester.

 If you want to upgrade to the first paid plan, there is a CRM included as well.
-We recently featured Placester in our article 5 Clever Real Estate Landing Pages That Convert Like Crazy, check it out to learn a little more about what they have to offer.
+We recently featured Placester in our article 5 Clever Real Estate Landing Pages That Convert Like Crazy.
+Check it out to learn a little more about what it has to offer.